Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Conclusion

 \section{Conclusion}

 Deceptive messages that are personalized to a particular individual, such as spear phishing messages, can be highly persuasive.
 We are entering a new age, when LLMs can be used to generate personalized deceptive messages.
-This study uses a novel methodology, we call TRAPD, to compare the efficacy of deceptive spear phishing SMS messages created by humans and AI.
-Although our statistical results are not definitive (due to a sample size of 28), we find a high likelihood (80\%) that AI outperforms humans.
+This study used a novel methodology, we call TRAPD, to compare the efficacy of deceptive spear phishing SMS messages created by humans and AI.
+Although our statistical results are not definitive (due to a sample size of 25), we find a high likelihood (80\%) that AI outperforms humans.
 We also find that messages related to jobs outperform those related to hobbies and items purchased online.
+This study highlights the capability of current-gen AI to replicate or even surpass humans in crafting convincing spear phishing messages.

 Participants who were targeted with spear phishing messages described reasons they classified personalized smishing messages as particularly deceptive or easy to identify as fake.
 These were classified into the following key categories, in order of importance: characteristics of the URL, proper use of the technology communications medium of texting, use of inaccurate information, degree of personal relevance, application of the scarcity principle, messaging style, use of plausible rewards, and characteristics of the stated sender.
+These findings reinforce the importance of understanding the attributes of personalized deceptive messages, in order to develop countermeasures.

 We also report on the failure of targets to identify which messages are created by AI versus humans.
 Targets were not confident in their ability to identify AI-generated content.
 They were often inconsistent in their assessment of the features that they thought indicated a message was AI-generated.
 Features that influenced their AI vs human message decisions included the message having emojis, characteristics of the message URL, word choice, message style, length of messages, structure of messages, grammar/spelling, and if and how personalization was used.
-In summary, current LLMs can create highly deceptive spear phishing messages personalized to a target without targets having any idea that they are created by AI.
-This poses significant risks for cybersecurity breaches and societal resilience.
+This inability to reliably distinguish AI- from human-generated messages presents a critical challenge for cybersecurity.
+As AI-generated content becomes increasingly indistinguishable from human-authored material, individuals may rely on outdated heuristics, such as grammar errors, that are no longer applicable.